AbhinavOmprakash/py-htminify/README.rst

 Additional settings

 By default the vinification only occurs when `DEBUG = False`.
-If you want to override this behavior and have minification during development.
+If you want to override this behavior and have minification during development, Add ``ALWAYS_MINIFY = True`` to settings.py.
-And `ALWAYS_MINIFY = True` to settings.py

 .. code-block:: python

     # settings.py
     ALWAYS_MINIFY = True